-Traditional Firm: Typically they occupy a physical pspace that houses staff and hosts in person client meetings.
+- Traditional Firm: Typically they occupy a physical space that houses staff and hosts in person client meetings.
 The firm is interested in cloud technology mainly to improve efficiency or reduce overhead costs, they are not looking to become virtual.

 I do not judge one model to be better or worse than another.
 Each model has specific advantages and challenges.
 The “right” answer depends entirely on the personality and style of the accounting firm’s management, not some external scale.